kristapsdz/openrsync/README.md

 The fast hash is a variant of Adler-32; the slow hash is an MD4.
 These hashes are implemented in [hash.c](https://github.com/kristapsdz/openrsync/blob/master/hash.c).

-If, however, the file is up to date (the file size and last modification time are the same), no update is requested from the sender.
-Otherwise, the receiver then sends its block hashes to the sender.
+The receiver then sends its block hashes to the sender.

 Once received, the sender examines the corresponding file with the given blocks.